openstax/napkin-notes/phil/2016-easybake-holiday.md

 Setting attributes is difficult to reason about when the order that rules are executed depends on the order they are matched (which is why CSS created selectivity rankings).

 This defines the attributes as being idempotent so the order does not matter (& removes cognitive load).

+Also, to aid debugging, this method allows an HTML to be opened in the browser and the developer can easily see which declaration will be called even though the browser does not support the declaration (by inspecting the element).

-The naming of these is heavily inspired by the existing `counter-reset:` and `string-set:` rules.
+The naming of these is heavily inspired by the existing `counter-reset:` and `string-set:` rules. **Note:** Suffixing each rule with `-set` may be overkill because in CSS most declarations _set_ things (like `font: serif;` `color: blue;`) but it is easily greppable (to replace later, or to fix bugs) and does match nicely with `-remove` and `-add`.

+The execution order of the `*-set:`, `*-add:`, `content:`, and `*-remove` declarations are the order listed earlier in this sentence :smile:.
+This way, you can set several attributes, use them to generate content, and then remove them if they are no longer needed.

 <details>
 <summary>Click to show Example Input/Output HTML